wayri/DACard-Basic/README.md

 Here is a pic of the board running some hardware diagnostics
 ![DACard-BASIC Gain Diagnostic](https://raw.githubusercontent.com/wayri/DACard-Basic/master/dacard-diagnostic.jpeg)

+The red LEDs are used to indicate hardware gain selection setting (both should be off - Thus a good test)

 ## Features
-- STM32F103C8Tx microcontroller running at 72MHz
+- STM32F103C8Tx microcontroller (Blue-Pill) running at 72MHz
 - 4 DC ADC channels
 - 1 low voltage AC signal sensing channel (SIGNAL // not power)
 - 1 configurable level crossing detector